burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * A module can **export entire other modules**.
 * The combination of all entities that a module export is called the **module interface**.

-In real life, compilers are not yet fully supported modules (At the moment of 2022), so please be careful if you're going to use them in 2022 and check that your toolchain supports it.
+In real life, compilers are not yet fully supported modules (at the moment of August, 2022), so please be careful if you're going to use them.
+At least check that your toolchain supports it.

-We will go example by example to open all features.
+We will go example by example to open all features of *modules*.

 ## Single Module Interface File/Module Unit

 ```cpp
 // math.cppm.
 // There is no consensus yet on what file extension to use for module files.

 // *.cppm is c++ module file/module unit.

 // 1.
 At the start of every module file is a module declaration